 - Print and complete the required application.
 You can also visit the CLT Airport Credentialing Office to receive a copy of the application and applicable regulatory requirements.

 - Once complete, drop the completed Permit application off in the CLT Credentialing Office.

-- Once the application is approved, usually within 3-business days, CLT Credentialing will contact the applicant(s) to complete regulatory Identification requirements.
+- Once the application is approved, usually within three business days, CLT Credentialing will contact the applicant(s) to complete regulatory identification requirements.

 - Credentialing will arrange a time for you to sign and obtain your permit and identification.

 - Permits and identification will typically be processed between 8 a.m. and 1 p.m.
 Monday through Friday.